JSchilders1966/Minetest_HomeAssistant/README.md

-[A Minetest Mod]
+## A Minetest Mod

-This is a Minetest mod thats turns real lights and switchs on and off in a room.
+This is a Minetest mod thats can turns real lights and switchs on and off in your house.
+It works with Home Assistant.